 The Black Boot Bag takes a break at a fishing hut.

-A sign pointed The Way on boardwalks outside Lavra, which is part of the Matosinhos municipality.
+A sign pointed The Way outside Lavra, which is part of the Matosinhos municipality.

 Lavra ahead

-Dachshund Vasco greeted walkers at our lodging in Labruge where we spent the second night.
+Dachshund Vasco greeted walkers at our lodging in Labruge.
 Dad & I joked we were going to sneak him home, but it probably would have been difficult to carry Vasco all The Way!
 It’s rare to see walkers with their furry family members, but we’ve met several ‘canine pilgrims’ on other Caminos (one walker’s large dog even carried his own small ‘pack’).

-Thus far, after two days on the trail, there were few other walkers seen — not unusual since the coastal paths are generally quieter than the Central Route (the second most popular behind Camino Frances.)
+Thus far, after three days on the trail, there were few other walkers seen — not unusual since the coastal paths are generally quieter than the Central Route.

-From LaBruge the boardwalks continued to Vila do Conde, one of Portugal’s oldest settlements and our last stop before crossing inland.
-The hotel was located adjacent to a marina & harbor plaza.
+The boardwalks continued along the way to Vila do Conde, one of Portugal’s oldest settlements and our last stop before crossing inland.
+Our hotel was located adjacent to the town’s marina & harbor plaza.

 Aqueduto de Santa Clara is located next to the Monastery of Santa Clara, which overlooks Vila de Conde’s harbor.
-Completed in 1714, the aqueduct solved the monastery’s water shortage problems experienced since its origins in the 14th c.
-This historical structure spans 2.5 miles long and includes 999 arches — definitely worth climbing up a steep hill to see on the way out of town to the crossover path!
+Completed in 1714, the aqueduct solved the monastery’s water shortage problems experienced for centuries.
+It spans 2.5 miles long and includes 999 arches — it was definitely worth climbing up a steep hill to see this historical structure on the way out of town on Day 4!

 A bountiful garden in Junqueira — typical of gardens seen all along Camino Portuguese

-Two crossover trail options were listed in guidebooks — the one we chose involved going through towns (including Junqueira) rather than an alternate path described as more remote with limited markers.
-However, on the Junqueira option there were a couple of confusing intersections — helpful locals pointed The Way (a dependable GPS/map app can be handy here).
-A few stretches included narrow walking spaces alongside roads, so it was a welcome sight to reach Arcos where the trail joined the Central Route.
+Guidebooks listed two crossover trail options from Vila do Conde over to the Central Route — the option we chose involved going through Junqueira rather than an alternate path following the aqueduct, which sounded a bit more unmarked (info about this trail can be found in the Wise Pilgrim app).
+However, on the Junqueira option there were a couple of confusing intersections — helpful locals pointed The Way (a GPS/map app can be handy here).
+A few stretches included narrow walking spaces alongside roads, so it was a welcome sight to reach Arcos where the trail joined the Central path.

 In Arcos a wide stairway led up to the Church of St. Michael (Igreja de Sao Miguel).
 The building’s facade was covered with glazed ceramic tiles called azulejos (“polished stone”).
 They’re a Portuguese architectural tradition that dates back to the 13th c. & influenced by Byzantine & Roman mosaics.
 Besides giving a decorative quality, tiles also protected buildings from dampness & were used for temperature control.